rcz87/cryptosatX/replit.md

 ## Overview
 This project is a production-ready FastAPI backend for generating real-time cryptocurrency futures trading signals.
 It aggregates diverse market data (price action, funding rates, open interest, social sentiment) to provide LONG/SHORT/NEUTRAL recommendations based on a multi-factor weighted scoring system.
 The API is designed for compatibility with GPT Actions, aiming to provide a robust tool for informed trading decisions with significant market potential.
 Key features include an advanced Multi-Modal Signal Score (MSS) system for identifying high-potential emerging cryptocurrencies and a Binance New Listings Monitor for early detection of fresh perpetual futures listings.

+## Recent Changes (November 12, 2025)
+- **Fixed Premium Data Detection**: Changed premium data availability logic from strict AND (all endpoints required) to flexible OR (accepts 2+ out of 4 endpoints).
+This resolves false negatives when OI Trend endpoint returns 404 for certain coins.
+- **Added Response Flags**: Added `premiumDataAvailable`, `comprehensiveDataAvailable`, `lunarcrushDataAvailable`, and `coinapiDataAvailable` flags to API responses for better GPT Actions compatibility.
+- **OKX Fallback**: Implemented automatic fallback to OKX Public API for funding rate and open interest when Coinglass data is unavailable, with source tracking.
+- **Enhanced Logging**: Added detailed logging for premium endpoint success/failure to improve debugging and monitoring.

 ## User Preferences
 - Clean, modular code structure
 - Comprehensive error handling with safe defaults